 My personal experience is reaffirmed by the statistics.
-A region-specific survey showed that an average member of Generation Y spends more than 4 hours online per day, while Generation Z is online almost six hours daily.
-According to the survey, Generation Y primarily uses laptop to access online platforms (42%), while Generation Z prefers smartphones.
-Surveys conducted in Hungary and in the USA indicated the still-leading position of Facebook among social media sites, while also showing that Instagram enjoys great popularity among younger users.
-The first survey focuses on the number of users per social media site, while the second one studied generational social media preferences.
+A region-specific survey showed that an average member of Generation Y spends more than 4 hours online per day; and Generation Z is online almost six hours daily.
+According to the survey, Generation Y primarily uses laptops to access online platforms (42%), but Generation Z prefers smartphones.
+Surveys conducted in Hungary and in the USA indicate the still-leading position of Facebook among social media sites, while also showing that Instagram enjoys great popularity among younger users.
+The first survey focuses on the number of users per social media site, whereas the second one studied generational social media preferences.

 Many companies see the potential in a Facebook business page not only as a tool to reach customers, but as a channel for employer branding and to share open positions.
 This strategy can convert loyal followers of the brand into ideal employees.
 Akin to Facebook market places, job sharing groups are flourishing.
 Ads spreading on the popular social media site are likely to operate with trendy images, GIFs and videos.
 With a good reason, of course, as Y and Z communication is embedded in visuality.
 Some of my favorite examples are created by Artificial Group, attracting new employees with fresh and clean imagery that blends into the company’s style.

 Source: Artificial Group Facebook page